 Check out the new Anniversary Edition firmware containing a 14 segment starburst emulation to enhance the retro styling of the instrument: SuperJX Display Anniversary Edition

-Lower cost versions are available that still presents the same enhanced data as the VFD when running Vecoven OS in the instrument. rather than use a graphic display it uses 40 character by 2 lines to show the information.
+Lower cost versions are available that still present the same enhanced data as the VFD when running Vecoven OS in the instrument. rather than use a graphic display it uses 40 character by 2 lines to show the data.
 See here for more information.

 MKS70 VFD Images by kind permission of Serge Pomorski

 Copyright © 2022 Super Synth Projects, Guy Wilkinson